-It is recommended to recalibrate MS-40 pyranometer once every 2 years in order to verify the good quality of the solar radiation measurements.
-Below explains about the calibration methods of EKO pyranometers and the calibration uncertainty.
+It is recommended to recalibrate MS-80 pyranometer once every 5 years in order to verify the good quality of the solar radiation measurements.
+Below explains about the calibration methods of EKO pyranometers and their calibration uncertainty.
 For further information about recalibration and maintenance procedures, please contact EKO or find on the EKO website (http://eko-eu.com).